abhishekY495/Namaste-React-Notes/02 - Igniting our App/README.md

 <br>

-# Tilde (~) and carat (^) in `package.json`
+# Tilde (~) and Carat (^) in `package.json`

-Package.json is a configuration file for NPM and keeps a track of version number of the packages installed and the versions are written in **`0.0.0`** format, where first number stands for major release, second for the minor release and the third for the patch release / bug fixes.
+Package.json is a configuration file for NPM that keeps track of the version number of the packages installed.
+The versions are written in **`0.0.0`** format, where the first number stands for a major release, second for a minor release and the third for a patch release / bug fixes.

 Tilde **`~`** sign before our version number means that we can accept only a patch release when updating our package.

 Caret **`^`** sign means that we can accept minor releases and patch releases, but not a major release when updating our package.

-> #### If nothing is present before the version number the exact version will be used.
+> #### If nothing is present before the version number, the exact version will be used.

 For example, we are using the **lodash** package in a project.
 We currently have version `3.8.0` installed. **Lodash** announces a new release with version number `3.9.0`.<br>
 Our `package.json` file looks like below.